kean/articles/2021-02-15-apple-documentation.markdown

 There are many things that Google does right on this page.
 First, unlike Apple documentation which appears as it was designed for mobile, Google takes full advantage of a bigger screen *and* it also works great on mobile.
 Second, you get a full overview and control of the navigation:

-- A complete and priotirized index of pages to the left with sensible categories
+- A complete and prioritized index of pages to the left with sensible categories
 - You can navigate different *types* of documentation using tabs at the top
 - There is a table of contents on the right, Apple doesn't have that